 I guess that means that Liberation Theology is a huge success because it not only has an international parenthood from Moscow to Medellin but some grandparents and great-grandparents that date back to the French Philosophes and the French Revolution.

-The Enlightenment was a cultural and intellectual movement of the 17th and 18th centuries, which was most successful in France in throwing off the yoke of several hundred years of Royal and Church rule.
+The Enlightenment was a cultural and intellectual movement of the 17th and 18th centuries, which successfully threw off the yoke of several hundred years of Royal and Church rule in France.

 Its purpose was allegedly to reform society using reason, challenge ideas grounded in tradition and faith, and advance knowledge through the scientific method.